An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 Polar Experience guiding

 This program is guided by a Polar Experience guide, accredited by the IPGA (International Polar Guides Association) with a solid experience in the polar regions and who adhere to a specific working method to help participants achieve their goals on an individual basis.
-They frequently lead participants in Svalbard, Iceland, Greenland, towards the North Pole, the South Pole and elsewhere in Antarctica like in Queen Maud land.
+They frequently lead participants in Svalbard, Iceland, Greenland, towards the North Pole, the South Pole and elsewhere in Antarctica like in Queen-Maud Land.
 Not only are they some of the best polar guides in the world, but they also have first-rate teaching and interpersonal skills, making the experience you are about to have, with and thanks to them, even rarer.

 These guides were all trained by our late Dixie Dansercoer, who tragically passed away in June 2021 in Greenland.
 With many years of polar experience, he had developed a high-level team with a specific approach which can be summarized as follows: